Emurasoft/emurasoft.github.io/en/dlg/customize/markers/index.md

 ## Up button

-Move the selected item up on the list.
+Moves the selected item up on the list.

 ## Down button

-Move the selected item down on the list.
+Moves the selected item down on the list.

 ## Select All button

-Select the entire list.
+Selects the entire list.

 ## Color drop-down list box

 Specifies the color for the selected items in the list.

-## Whole Word Only check box
+## Whole word only check box

-Highlight the selected string only if the whole word is the string.
+Highlights the selected string only if the whole word is the string.

-## Match Case check box
+## Match case check box

-Highlight the selected word only if the case matches.
+Highlights the selected word only if the case matches.

-## Regular Expression check box
+## Regular expression check box

-Highlight the selected string using a regular expression.
+Highlights the selected string using a regular expression.

 ## Title check box